madeleine-neumann/groceryapp/README.md

-# Grocery App made with Sails
+## Grocery-App  with SailsJS
+* Sails Version: 0.11.0
+* NodeJS (build with v0.12.7)

-Start Sails server with: sails lift
+* Start Sails server with: sails lift